Formula for Operating Working Capital

 Operating Working Capital =

-Cash is excluded from Operating Working Capital as it is considered as a Non-Operating Asset.
+Cash is excluded from Operating Working Capital (OWC) as it is considered a Non-Operating Asset.
 Whilst cash is a 'Current Asset', the decision to hold cash is not directly related to operations.

-For example: if a business has cash and uses it to purchase materials for product production, then the materials would be included in the OWC calculation as 'Work in Progress'.
-Cash is not included in the calculation prior to its transformation into an Operating Asset because a business could decide to build cash for the purpose of a future transaction.
+Example: If a business uses cash to purchase materials for product production, then the materials would be included in the OWC calculation as 'Work in Progress'.
+Cash is not included in the calculation before transforming into an Operating Asset because a business could decide to build cash for a future transaction.